 Our IBS Erasmus students threw a grill party.
 They had a great time trying new flavours, and hanging out with friends.

-Our next guest is Ayan Mirzayeva, the Azerbaijani student of BSc in Financial Management.
-She shared her IBS experience with our website readers.
+Ayan Mirzayeva is an Azerbaijani student of BSc in Financial Management.
+She shared her IBS experience with us about IBS.

 How would you describe IBS and your degree programme to our readers?